marioevz/eth-clients/README.md

-# eth-clients
+# Eth Clients

-Commonly used Go interfaces for interacting with Ethereum clients in test environments.
+Commonly used interfaces for interacting with Ethereum clients in test environments.